NOAA-EMC/NCEPLIBS-bufr/utils/README.md

 ### split_by_subset

-A utility to read any BUFR file and split it into separate BUFR files based on subset type
+A utility to read any BUFR file and split it into separate BUFR files based on message subset type.
+To preview which files will be produced (one for each m/s type) use binv (documented above).

 See the source code at split_by_subset.f90